kneorain/helix-lang/.github/README.md

 - **Balanced Safety**: Helix includes a borrow checker for pointers and references, but it's less strict.
 Code that fails the borrow checker emits a severe warning instead of an error, allowing developers to proceed while being aware of potential issues.
 - **Simpler Syntax**: Helix offers a syntax that is both modern and easy to use, inspired by Python’s simplicity.
 Variable/Paramater types are strict but flexiable, resembling Python’s syntax, making it more accessible to a broader range of developers.
 - **OOP Support**: Unlike Rust, Zig, and Mojo, Helix supports OOP, which is crucial for certain domains like AI development and game development.
 This allows for more intuitive code organization and reuse through classes and inheritance.
-- **Preprocessor**: Helix includes a preprocessor, providing additional flexibility and control over code compilation.
+- **processor**: Helix includes a processor, providing additional flexibility and control over code compilation.

 Helix aims to offer the right balance between safety, simplicity, and flexibility, while also trying to be a better cross paltfrom C++, unlike Zig and Rust which both try to be a better C.